izflare/MR-RePair/README.md

-# MR-RePair Grammar Compressor
+## MR-RePair

 ### Description

-This is an implementation of MR-RePair, which is a variant of RePair (about RePair, see https://github.com/izflare/RePair).
+This is an implementation of MR-RePair, a variant of RePair.
-MR-RePair is proposed in
+This method is proposed in

 > I. Furuya, T. Takagi, Y. Nakashima, S. Inenaga, H. Bannai and T. Kida: _MR-RePair: Grammar Compression based on Maximal Repeats._ DCC 2019, pp.508-517.

-Note that this implementation is not used in experiments of above paper.
+Note that, instead of this implementation, https://github.com/tkida/MR-Repair is used for the experiments of the paper.
-This code constructs only a grammar.
-Encoding process is unimplemented yet.

 ### Download